PHPMohamedNabil/marrow-framework/README.md

 ![routelist](https://github.com/PHPMohamedNabil/PHP-Navtive-JWT-API/assets/29188634/5fd13226-1a22-4745-9a0d-12caddfee243)

+## Style template engine
+marrow uses style template engine it is an fast and powerfull php template engine build from native code with strong featues like (template inheritance,template sections and hard compile feature) see style documentation here :[style](https://github.com/PHPMohamedNabil/Style)

 ## App url
 your will go to app\config\config_constants.php file : you will see all application constatnt the most imporatant part is SITE_URL